KI-CISWG/MVCR/mvcr-0.7.md

 # Abstract

 The Consent & Information Sharing Working Group (CISWG) is documenting a minimum set of requirements that will support informed consent on the part of the user.
 The goal is to identify the necessary information to make a transaction compliant with Fair Information Practice privacy instruments and standards (see References) regardless of legal jurisdiction.
-These common requirements constitute a Minimum Viable Consent Receipt (MVCR) specifying the minimum required policy links, consent fields, and data formats to meet the minimum legal, transparency, and trust obligations for information sharing.
+These common requirements constitute a Minimum Viable Consent Receipt (MVCR) specifying the minimum required policy links, consent fields, and data formats to meet the minimum legal, transparency, and trust obligations for information sharing based on explicit consent.

 The core Consent Receipt (CR) specification refers to the legal notices required for compliant consent to be valid when collecting personal information.
-This is currently managed by organizations separately with bespoke policies that are closed to systematic use.
-The Consent Receipt is being designed to address this problem.

 # Status

 The 0.7 version of this specification documents the *minimum* required and offers an alpha format for testing and implementation.
-Some fields are under review for inclusion in later versions of the specification.
+This version of the specification is intentionally as flexible as possible in order to accomadate the widest range of use cases for implementation.
+Some fields are under review for inclusion in the next version of the specification.

 # Editors

 Mark Lizar
 Heather Flanagan